Somalia Country Fund

 The Somalia Country Fund (SCF), which was established by the International Monetary Fund (IMF) in 2015, aims at providing Somalia with capacity development (CD) support.
 The capacity development support is closely integrated with the IMF Somalia programs to help the country further strengthen key economic institutions and promote macroeconomic stability and growth, in line with Somalia’s national development plan and the government’s long-term vision.

-The CD provided through the SCF has helped the authorities implement wide-ranging reforms to strengthen key economic and financial policy institutions, in the context of several Staff Monitored- and Extended Credit Facility-programs, as well as the Heavily Indebted Poor Countries (HIPC) initiative.
-The SCF was instrumental in helping Somalia achieve the HPIC Decision Point in 2020, and the recent progress made by the authorities is paving the way for Somalia to reach the Heavily Indebted Poor Countries (HIPC) Completion Point in December 2023, thereby opening additional debt relief opportunities for Somalia.
+The CD provided through the SCF has helped the authorities implement wide-ranging reforms to strengthen key economic and financial policy institutions since 2016, in the context of several Staff Monitored- and Extended Credit Facility-programs, as well as the Heavily Indebted Poor Countries (HIPC) initiative.
+The SCF was critical in helping Somalia reach the Heavily Indebted Poor Countries (HIPC) Completion Point in December 2023, which unlocked US$4.5 billion in debt relief for Somalia.

-Under the SCF current programmatic phase (March 2021 to 30 April 2025), the IMF provides capacity development assistance to the Somalia authorities in six main areas:
+The SCF has been instrumental in ensuring the continuity, predictability, and flexibility of IMF CD support since its launch in 2015.
+Under the SCF’s current programmatic phase (2021 to 2025), the IMF provides capacity development assistance to the Somalia authorities in the following areas:

 - Tax policy: CD supports the design of a sustainable tax policy system that is efficient and fair, while achieving revenue mobilization needs.
 Core workstreams include income tax reform, revenue forecasting, policy analysis, and fiscal regime of extractive industries.

-- Revenue administration: in support of domestic revenue mobilization, the focus is on compliance improvement through the development of tax audit capacity.
+- Revenue administration: in support of domestic revenue mobilization, the focus is on strengthening the revenue administration’s institutional capacity to implement policy changes and mobilize revenue, focusing both on tax and custom administrations.

 - Central bank organization, governance, and accounting: to improve the institutional capacity and governance of the Central Bank of Somalia (CBS) to protect macroeconomic and financial stability, CD focuses on enhancing CBS governance, transparency, and organization; and strengthening CBS accounting, internal audit, and risk management.